unrealwork/atsd-use-cases/BaltimorePolice/README.md

 ```
 Notice the time period is not set to calculate the break-down of police use of force indidents for the entire timespan.

-This query's results are displayed as follows:
+This results of this query are as follows:

 ```sql
 | tags.district | count(*) |